- Guest's name and email address

 Honorarium payments are made payable to the individual who provided the gratuitous service.
 The College does not make charitable contributions to organizations in lieu of an honorarium payment.

-Honorarium payments to U.S. Citizens are taxable income and must be reported on Form 1099 if cumulative payments to a recipient in a calendar year are $600 or more.
-A completed Form W-9 must be obtained from the guest prior to the event.
+Honorarium payments to U.S. Citizens/Permanent Resident Aliens are taxable income and must be reported on Form 1099-NEC if cumulative payments to a recipient in a calendar year are $600 or more.
+A completed Form W-9 must be obtained from the individual prior to the event.

-If a payment is to be made to an individual who is not a US Citizen or Permanent Resident Alien (i.e., green card holder), additional information and signed IRS forms are required prior to payment – known as the GLACIER Process.
+- Service performed in the US: If a payment is to be made to an individual who is not a US Citizen/Permanent Resident Alien/Resident Alien and who is physically located in the US at the time of service, additional information and signed IRS forms are required prior to payment – known as the GLACIER Process (follow steps below).
 Collecting this information should begin as soon as the department starts planning the visit.

 GLACIER Process Steps:

-- The submitted International Payment Request Form results will be emailed to Brian Robinson in Human Resources, Lynne Toussaint in the Controller’s Office, and the department contact.
+- The submitted International Payment Request Form results will be emailed to Tama Spoerri in Human Resources, Lynne Toussaint in the Controller’s Office, and the department contact.

-- Brian Robinson reviews the information to determine if the guest’s VISA status permits a payment from Bowdoin.
-He in turn emails his determination back to the email distribution.
+- Tama Spoerri reviews the information to determine if the guest’s VISA status permits a payment from Bowdoin.
+She in turn emails his determination back to the email distribution.
 Depending on the circumstances, there may be follow-up questions.

 - If permitted to pay the guest, the department contact schedules a meeting between the guest and Lynne Toussaint while he/she is on campus to complete the GLACIER online questionnaire, obtain copies of travel documents, and sign applicable forms.
 The meeting will take about 30 minutes and can be held in either the department’s area or the Controller’s Office.